Your browser does not support iframes.

 Preparatory course rank lists

-The counselling of JEE Advanced 2020 will be conducted by Joint Seat Allocation Authority (JoSAA).
+The counselling of JEE Advanced 2020 will be conducted by Joint Seat Allocation Authority (JoSAA) from June 17, 2020 onwards.
 Students who will qualify JEE Advanced 2020 will be required to register for the JoSAA 2020 to participate in the seat allotment process.
 The JEE Advanced 2020 counselling includes steps like registration and filling of choices.
 Seats are allotted through centralised counselling and seat allotment in seven rounds.

 The seat allotment process for JEE Advanced 2020 will be done through a centralised counselling conducted by JoSAA.
 There will be some seven rounds of seat allotment for all the participating institutes.
 Seats are allotted in the order of merit on the basis of choices filled by candidates, rank of candidates and various reservation criteria followed by the Joint Admission Committee of JoSAA.